-- Sec.
+Sec.
 33.202.
-SAFETY TRAINING REQUIRED. (a) The commissioner by rule shall develop and adopt an extracurricular activity safety training program as provided by this section.
-In developing the program, the commissioner may use materials available from the American Red Cross, Emergency Medical Systems (EMS), or another appropriate entity. - (b) The following persons must satisfactorily complete the safety training program: - (1) a coach, trainer, or sponsor for an extracurricular athletic activity; - (2) except as provided by Subsection (f), a physician who is employed by a school or school district or who volunteers to assist with an extracurricular athletic activity; and - (3) a director responsible for a school marching band. - (c) The safety training program must include: - (1) certification of participants by the American Red Cross, the American Heart Associatin, or a similar organization or the University Interscholastic League, as determined by the commissioner; - (2) current training in: - (A) emergency action planning; - (B) cardiopulmonary resuscitation if the person is not required to obtain certification under Section 33.086; - (C) communicating effectively with 9-1-1 emergency service operators and other emergency personnel; and - (D) recognizing symptoms of potentially catastrophic injuries, including head and neck injuries, concussions, injuries related to second impact syndrome, asthma attacks, heatstroke, cardiac arrest, and injuries requiring use of a defibrillator; and - (3) at least once each school year, a safety drill that incorporates the training described by Subdivision (2) (D). - (d) A school district shall provide training to students participating in an extracurricular athletic activity related to: - (1) recognizing the symptoms of injuries described by Subsection (c)(2)(D); and - (2) the risks of using dietary supplements designed to enhance or marketed as enhancing athletic performance. - (e) The safety training program and the training under Subsection (d) may be conducted by a school or school district or by an organization described by Subsection (c)(1). - (f) A physician who is employed by a school or school district or who volunteers to assist with an exracurricular athletic activity is not required to complete the safety training program if the physician attends a continuing medical education course that specifically addresses emergency medicine.
+SAFETY TRAINING REQUIRED.

+- (a) The University Interscholastic League shall develop and adopt an extracurricular activity safety training program as provided by this section.
+In developing the program, the league may use materials available from the American Red Cross, Emergency Medical Systems (EMS), or another appropriate entity. - (b) The following persons must satisfactorily complete the safety training program in accordance with the policy adopted under Section 21.4515: - (1) a coach, trainer, or sponsor for an extracurricular athletic activity; and - (2) a director responsible for a school marching band. - (c) The safety training program must include: - (1) certification of participants by the American Red Cross, the American Heart Association, or a similar organization or by the University Interscholastic League; - (2) current training in: - (A) emergency action planning; - (B) communicating effectively with 9-1-1 emergency service operators and other emergency personnel; and - (C) recognizing symptoms of potentially catastrophic injuries, including head and neck injuries, concussions, injuries related to second impact syndrome, asthma attacks, heatstroke, cardiac arrest, and injuries requiring use of a defibrillator; and - (3) a safety drill that incorporates the training described by Subdivision (2) and simulates various injuries described by Subdivision (2)(C).

 Added by Acts 2007, 80th Leg., R.S., Ch.
-1296, Sec.
+1296 (S.B.
+82), Sec.
 1, eff.
-June 15, 2007
+June 15, 2007.
+Amended by: